exasol/hive-virtual-schema/doc/user_guide/hive_user_guide.md

 1. Upload the driver to BucketFS

 This step is necessary since the UDF container the adapter runs in has no access to the JDBC drivers installed via EXAOperation but it can access BucketFS.

+### Difference Between Apache JDBC and Cloudera JDBC Drivers

+We are using Cloudera Hive JDBC driver because it provides metadata query support to build the Virtual Schema tables, column names and column types.

+With this in mind, please use the Cloudera JDBC properties when building a connection URL string.
+For example, use `SSLTrustStorePwd` instead of `sslTrustStorePassword`.
+You can checkout the [Cloudera Hive JDBC Manual](https://docs.cloudera.com/documentation/other/connectors/hive-jdbc/latest/Cloudera-JDBC-Driver-for-Apache-Hive-Install-Guide.pdf) for all available properties.

 ## Installing the Adapter Script